 Sea sponges are members of the animal kingdom.
 They grow on the sea floor and filter food out of the water.
 The word sponge is often used to describe loofah and man made "sponges" with absorbent properties like sea sponges.USES FOR LUFFA/LOOFAH SPONGES

 When fully matured the fruits become a tough mass of fiber that makes a great scrubbing sponge.
 These natural cellulose fiber wonders of the vegetable world have many uses.
-They can exfoliate the loose cells from your skin and make you skin squeaky clean or shine up your dirty dishes.
+They can exfoliate loose cells from your skin and make you squeaky clean or shine up your dirty dishes.
 Loofahs are most excellent in the bath or shower.
 The exfoliating action leaves your skin feeling the cleanest and tightest it could possibly be.
 Scrubbing your back with a luffa sponge in the bath or shower is an incredibly pleasurable experience.
 Home and professional artisan craft soap makers include slices of luffa fiber in their creations to add an extra cleaning boost to their soaps.
 Shredded or powdered luffa fibers can also be mixed into soap making mixtures before pouring into a mold.

 Luffa sponges are great for washing items like large pots and other containers.
 We use them for cleaning almost everything, including cars, boats, plastic buckets, and anything that needs scrubbed but can't withstand steel wool.
 Non stick cookware is one example.